Heartbreaker (Mariah Carey song)

-"Heartbreaker" is a song recorded by American singer-songwriter Mariah Carey for her seventh studio album Rainbow (1999).
+"Heartbreaker" is a song by American singer-songwriter Mariah Carey featuring American rapper Jay-Z for her seventh studio album Rainbow (1999).
 It was released on August 23, 1999, by Columbia Records as the lead single from Rainbow.
-The song was written by Carey and Shawn "Jay-Z" Carter, and produced by Carey and DJ Clue.
-Additional writers are credited, since the song's hook is built around a sample from "Attack of the Name Game" by Stacy Lattisaw.
+The song was written by the artists and produced by Carey and DJ Clue, with additional writers being credited for the hook being built around a sample from "Attack of the Name Game" by Stacy Lattisaw.
 "Heartbreaker" pushed Carey even further into the R&B and hip hop market, becoming her second commercial single to feature a rapper.
-Lyrically, the song talks about a relationship from the female perspective, and how the protagonist incessantly returns to her lover, even though he continuously cheats on her and breaks her heart.
+Lyrically, the song describes lovesickness towards an unfaithful partner.

-"Heartbreaker" received mixed reviews from music critics, many of which felt it was not original or innovative in terms of a creative step forward.
+"Heartbreaker" received mixed reviews from music critics, many of whom felt it was not original or innovative in terms of a creative step forward.
 Additionally, it was compared heavily to Carey's 1995 hit single "Fantasy", which also built its hook from a sampled beat.
 "Heartbreaker" topped the Canadian Singles Chart and the US Billboard Hot 100, becoming Carey's 14th US chart-topper.
 The single topped the New Zealand Singles Chart and was a top-five single in Croatia, France, Poland, Spain, and the United Kingdom.

-Carey performed "Heartbreaker" live on several television and award show appearances around the world, as well as on her concert tours.
-The accompanying music video for "Heartbreaker", directed by Brett Ratner, is one of the most expensive ever made, costing over $2.5 million.
+Carey performed "Heartbreaker" live on several international television and award shows, as well as on her concert tours.
+The accompanying music video for "Heartbreaker", directed by Brett Ratner, is one of the most expensive ever made, costing over US$2.5 million.
 The video features Carey and her friends visiting a film theater and catching her boyfriend (played by Jerry O'Connell) on a date with another woman.
 Carey played herself and a brunette villainess named Bianca Storm, during a physical altercation scene between the two women.
 Due to contractual agreements at the time of its filming, Jay-Z was unable to make an appearance in the original music video, though he would appear in a recut version soon after.
 The video was inspired by several other films, including Grease, Scarface and Enter the Dragon.